Repetitive Strain Injury

 With muscles or tendons use, tiny tears can occur in the muscle tissue or tendon tissue.
 The local area becomes inflamed for a short time as the body attempts to repair the damage.

 Thickening and scar tissue may form over the torn muscle or tendon tissue.
 At this stage, the area will feel painful.
 Typically, the body would repair the damage, and the pain would go away.
-However, without enough rest, more activity causes further damage and more inflammation, thickening, scar tissue and pain.
+However, more activity causes further damage and more inflammation, thickening, scar tissue, and pain without enough rest.

 This cycle gets progressively worse if insufficient rest.
 Under the microscope, pathologists can observe changes in the structure of a muscle or tendon damaged by overuse.
 Collagen bundles that are generally tight and parallel instead look disorganised and discontinuous.
 Several other changes have been noted as well, including a decrease in fibre diameter and fibre loosening.